5 from 2 votes

 What to Cook Shaking Beef in: Due to the “shaking” motion, I recommend using a wok or large pan that you can handle comfortably.
 Traditionally this dish is made in a wok and that is my preference; however, I know not everyone is comfortable handling a wok.
 Avoid using a nonstick pan when cooking initially, as it will not give the Shaking Beef its signature sear.

 Avoid Overcrowding the Pan: A signature of Shaking Beef is the sear on the steak cubes from cooking in a hot wok or pan.
 If your wok or pan is too small, or if you are cooking too much steak at once, your Shaking Beef will not get a chance to sear.
 Instead, it will steam from its own juices.
-Make sure to use a large enough wok or pan and if needed, cook in batches.
+If your wok or pan is too small, cook in batches.

 Avoid Overcooking the Beef: Once the beef has been cooked, remove it promptly to avoid overcooking.
 When adding the beef back into the wok or pan to incorporate with the onions, toss quickly and then remove immediately.
 We do not want the beef to continue cooking in the wok or pan!

-If you have any leftover Shaking Beef, you can store it in an airtight container in the refrigerator for up to 3 days.
-I like to reheat leftover Shaking Beef by reheating it in a nonstick pan for 3-4 minutes until just warmed through.
-You don’t want to overcook the steak!
+Store leftovers in an airtight container in the refrigerator for up to 3-4 days.
+I like to reheat in a pan for 3-4 minutes until the steak is just warmed through (try to avoid overcooking) – you can also reheat in the microwave.

 Nutrition